 Work Test Requirement to make a Concessional Contribution

 If you are under age 65 you do not need to pass a Work Test or meet the Work Test Exemption criteria to make a voluntary Concessional Contribution into your SMSF.

 Maximum Concessional Contributions Allowed

-If you are under age 65, the following limits apply per Member for Concessional Contributions made into your SMSF.
+The Concessional Contribution limit applicable for a given Financial Year is as follows.
 The limits apply to the total of your Employer, Salary Sacrifice and Personal Concessional Contributions.